jetstack/finops-stack/README.md

 Our goal is to empower organisations with the tools they need to manage, visualise, and optimise their cloud resources in complex, ever-changing environments.

-The FinOps Stack is designed to work out-of-the-box seamlessly with GKE standard/autopilot clusters using Google Managed Prometheus, and can be customised for an organisation’s business requirements and/or Kubernetes distribution.
+The FinOps Stack is designed to work out-of-the-box seamlessly with Kind, GKE standard/autopilot clusters using Google Managed Prometheus, and EKS and can be customised for an organisation’s business requirements and/or Kubernetes distribution.

 This repository contains the core components of FinOps Stack, including: